varigence/docs/bimlflex/user-guide/continuous-integration-and-continuous-delivery.md

 The Dacpac build process uses the MSBuild.exe file to build the Dacpac file from the .sqlproj project file

 >[!NOTE]
->Note that the destination folder under the `output` folder is `SSDT\<CustomerUID>\<VersionName>\<DatabaseName>`.
+>Note that the default destination folder under the `output` folder is `SSDT\<CustomerUID>\<VersionName>\<DatabaseName>`.
 The build script needs to reference the correct project file for each database.
+The SSDT output folder is configurable in the settings.

-This sample script loops through all databases in the defined list and builds them all.
+The sample script loops through all databases in the defined list and builds them all.

->[!NOTE]
->Note that the destination folder for the created Dacpac is different for this process compared to the Visual Studio based one.
-By default, Visual Studio ejects the Dacpac to a subfolder called `Development`

 3. Deploy the Dacpac to SQL Server

 Once the Dacpac is created (including any custom, bespoke, migration logic) it can be deployed to the destination SQL Server.

-The deployment step uses SqlPackage.exe to deploy the Dacpac to the specified destination SQL Server.
+The deployment step uses `SqlPackage.exe` to deploy the Dacpac to the specified destination SQL Server.

 4. Build SSIS projects

 When the tables are available in the destination database it is possible to build the SSIS projects.

-The SSIS build uses the same process as step 1 with a separate settings file to build the desired projects.
+The SSIS build uses the same process as step 1 with a separate settings file to build the desired SSIS projects.

-5. Optionally build the ispaq file

-BimlStudio builds the ispac file as well as the SSIS packages.
-Optionally rebuild the ispaq file in the build process.

-6. Deploy ispaq file
+5. Deploy ispaq file

 Once the ispaq file is built it is possible to deploy it to a SSIS Catalog on an SSIS server.